Step-by-Step GuideUpdated January 2026

 Manual GSC clustering works for small datasets but becomes difficult at scale.
 See our article on semantic vs traditional clustering methods for a full comparison.

-Automated tools help by:
+Automated semantic clustering tools help by:

 • Applying semantic logic